Hassanamisco Nipmuc: Conversion to Christianity

 In the seventeenth century, a Protestant missionary by the name of John Eliot spoke in Northeastern Connecticut in an attempt to convert the local Native Americans to Christianity.
 On Nipmuc land and territory, Eliot created seven "praying towns.
 The present day Hassanamisco Reservation located in Grafton, Massachusetts, was briefly a praying town in 1728 when it was called the town of Hassanamesit.
 Hassanamesit was already an established community when Eliot arrived, so he illegally claimed it in order to enslave the people already living there to the settlers and their religion.
-These towns had the backing of the Massachusetts government at the time to commit genocide.
-Eliot believed that the Indigenous people not only needed to learn the Gospel, but to also adopt European ways of living.
+These towns had the backing of the Massachusetts government at the time to effectively enact cultural genocide.
+Eliot believed that the Indigenous people not only needed to learn the Gospel, but, erroneously, to also adopt European ways of living.
 While living in these towns, the Native inhabitants were not allowed to practice any of their traditions.
 To enforce this way of living, the "Praying Indians" of the towns were given eight rules they needed to follow.
 If they did not, were forced to pay a fine, killed or sold into slavery.
 These rules included restrictions of what one's hair might look like; men were told they could not have long hair and women were required to have their hair pulled back.
 This was done in an effort to culturally assimilate the Nipmuc; as a part of Eliot's efforts to force the Nipmuc people to Christianity and to make them more "civilized," he forced the people in Hassanamesit to raise livestock.
 A superintendent at the time, Daniel Gookin, praised the Hassanmesit town for their ability to raise livestock.
 He stated that their way of keeping cattle and pigs was "better than any other Indians."
 The praying towns in Northeastern Connecticut were shut down after the beginning of King Phillip's war because the residents were forced to relocate to other towns.